Have you Been Charged with Aggravated Identity Fraud in Georgia?

 It was only to obtain employment: Many identify fraud crimes involve making purchases using someone else's information or bank card.
 However, aggravated identity fraud occurs when information is used to obtain employment.

 Identity fraud crimes can be difficult to defend against because a lot of the evidence is very technical.
-You need an experienced Georgia Criminal Defense Attorney to help you navigate the legal system and to help prepare the best defense.
-Lawson and Berry and their team of Georgia Identity Fraud Attorneys will ensure your rights and your future are protected during this difficult time.
+You need an experienced Aggravated Identity Fraud Attorney in Georgia to help you navigate the legal system and to help prepare the best defense.
+Lawson and Berry and their team of Georgia Aggravated Identity Fraud Attorneys will ensure your rights and your future are protected during this difficult time.
 Felony convictions are not to be taken lightly so let someone help that cares about your future as much as you do.
 Contact us today for a free case evaluation.